ualsg/ualsg.netlify.app/content/openings/ads/2020-07-postdoc/index.md

 In accordance with the Personal Data Protection Act (PDPA), please provide consent for the collection, use and disclosure of personal data, using the [NUS Personal Data Consent for Job Applicants](http://www.nus.edu.sg/careers/potentialhires/applicationprocess/NUS-Personal-Data-Consent-for-Job-Applicants.pdf) form.

 {{% alert note %}}
-The deadline to apply is 15 December 2020.
+~~The deadline to apply is 15 December 2020.
 The vacancy will be closed earlier if a suitable candidate is identified before the deadline.
-Applications will be considered as of 1 September 2020.
+Applications will be considered as of 1 September 2020.~~ The vacancy will be closed earlier if a suitable candidate is identified before the deadline.
+Applications will be considered as of 1 October 2020.~~ It is not possible to apply anymore to this position, as we have received a sufficient number of applications.
+Thanks to all the applicants for their interest.
+For new vacancies please follow our [opportunities page]({{< ref "/openings/_index.md" >}})
 {{% /alert %}}

 For general information about academic jobs at NUS, please visit [NUS  Academic Appointments](http://www.nus.edu.sg/careers/acadappt.htm).